abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 The $J/\psi$ particle, also known as the $J/\psi$ meson, is a subatomic particle that belongs to the category of mesons with mass 3.14 GeV.
 Studying the properties and behavior of the $J/\psi$ particle provides valuable insights into the strong nuclear force and the interactions between quarks.
 It has contributed to our understanding of particle physics, the quark model, and the fundamental building blocks of matter.

 The $J/\psi$ particle is unstable and quickly decays into lighter particles.
 Its decay modes also include the production of muons and antimuons, a dimuon.
-We can investigate about the  $J/\psi$ particle by studying the 3.14 dimouns produced at any nuclear experiment.
+We can investigate about the  $J/\psi$ particle by studying the 3.14  GeV dimouns produced at any nuclear experiment.
 But in such experiments, along with the $J/\psi$ dimuons, many other dimuons from different physics (or non-physics) process can also be prodcued.
 Thus the underneath the $J/\psi$ peak of the dimuon mass spectrum, there are some background those need to be subtracted.
 The background might not have any particular shape and might depend on various kinematics.
 So,we use GPR method to extract such background underneath the peak.

 # Analysis Steps
 The dimuon spectrum of total data (toy) is shown in blue histogram of Fig.1.
 We are interested to extract signal information from peak region.